AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 </tr>
 </table>

-The following sample demonstrates setting defauts for all 4 metworks available at the moment.
+The following sample demonstrates setting defaults for all 4 networks available at the moment.
 The defaults for sharing with Facebook are set as an object.
 Note that when the parameters are set as object, it is not necessary to set all of them, following the order.

 ```
 // this method defines the facebook export settings